View this document as: a single page | multiple pages.

 This section is normative.

-This section provides details on the methodology for assessing digital identity risks associated with online services and the residual risks to users of the online service, communities impacted by the service, the service provider organization, and its mission and business partners.
-It offers guidance on selecting usable, equitable, and privacy-enhancing security and anti-fraud controls that mitigate those risks.
+This section describes the methodology for assessing digital identity risks associated with online services, including residual risks to users of the online service, the service provider organization, and its mission and business partners.
+It offers guidance on selecting usable, privacy-enhancing security, and anti-fraud controls that mitigate those risks.
 Additionally, it emphasizes the importance of continuously evaluating the performance of the selected controls.

-The Digital Identity Risk Management (DIRM) process focuses on the identification and management of risks according to two dimensions: (1) risks to the online service that might be addressed by an identity system; and (2) risks from the identity system to be implemented.
+The Digital Identity Risk Management (DIRM) process focuses on the identification and management of risks according to two dimensions: (1) risks that result from operating the online service that might be addressed by an identity system and (2) additional risks that are introduced as a result of implementing the identity system.

 The outcomes of the DIRM process depend on the role that an entity plays within the digital identity model.